Menu Close

 1. Simplicity: Ptolemy’s 1st projection is relatively easy to construct mathematically, which made it a practical choice for early mapmakers.

-2. Distortion: While the projection preserves angular relationships well near the Equator, it distorts distances and areas, especially as one moves towards the poles.
+2. Distortion: The projection preserves angular relationships well near the Equator.
+However, it distorts distances and areas.
+This distortion exacerbates as one moves towards the poles.
 This is typical of cylindrical projections, where distortion increases with latitude.

 3. Purpose: The projection was designed primarily for navigation and for representing small portions of the Earth’s surface.
-It was particularly useful for ancient and medieval mariners who were concerned with the relative direction and shape of landmasses rather than with precise area or distance measurements.
+It was particularly useful for ancient and medieval mariners.
+They focused on the relative direction and shape of landmasses, not on precise area or distance measurements.

 claudius_Ptolemy's-1st_projection